zhuangchong/fluss/website/docs/quickstart/flink.md

 docker-compose exec jobmanager ./sql-client
 ```

-**NOTE**:
+**Note**:
-To simplify this guide, it has prepared three temporary `faker` tables to generate data, you can use `describe table source_customer`
+To simplify this guide, three temporary tables have been pre-created with `faker` to generate data.
+You can view their schemas by running the following commands: `DESCRIBE TABLE source_customer`, `DESCRIBE TABLE source_order`, and `DESCRIBE TABLE source_nation`.
-, `describe table source_order` and `describe table source_nation` to see the schema of the pre-created tables.

 ## Create Fluss Tables
 ### Create Fluss Catalog